eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/build_custom_agents.md

 ### LLM Based Agent Template

 Ok, so now let's actually create an agent that uses an LLM.
-As you know, you could use langchain or even raw calls out to openai if you want, but to fully leverage Eidolon's capabilities, you should use an [**AgentProcessingUnit**](/docs/components/apu/) or **APU**.
+You could use langchain or even raw calls out to OpenAI if you want, but to fully leverage Eidolon's capabilities, you should use an [**Agent Processing Unit**](/docs/components/apu/overview/)
+(APU).

-The APU is Eidolon's abstraction around llm interactions.
-It provides an LLM agnostic multi-media interface that gives you tooling to developers manage memory, inter-agent-communication, logic-units, metrics, and prompt engineering.
+The APU is Eidolon's abstraction around LLM interactions.
+It provides an LLM-agnostic, multi-media interface.
+The APU gives developers built-in tooling to manage memory, inter-agent-communication, logic units, metrics, and prompt engineering.

 Everything you love about Eidolon is baked into the **APU**.

 ```python